flancia-coop/doc.anagora.org/social-coop-oc.md

 Agenda
 - Who is facilitating? who is taking notes?
+  - Caitlin, Luke will take notes
 - Consent to the agenda:
   - sensemaking 2026 budget
   - offboarding thankyous
   - onboarding summary for pjw